Last update: 11.22.2018

 Apart from these basic plans, you can also buy a Personal Server or a Personal IP.

 Although these prices are quite reasonable, you always need to consider what you get in return.
-For this reason, we would look elsewhere for better value for our money.

 VPN Unlimited by Reddit